hashicorp/terraform-provider-aws/website/docs/r/databrew_dataset.html.markdown

     * `order` (Optional) - A criteria to use for Amazon S3 files sorting before their selection.
 By default uses DESCENDING order, i.e. most recent files are selected first.
 Another possible value is ASCENDING.
     * `ordered_by` (Optional) - A criteria to use for Amazon S3 files sorting before their selection.
 By default uses LAST_MODIFIED_DATE as a sorting criteria.
 Currently it's the only allowed value.

+## Attribute Reference

+This resource exports the following attributes in addition to the arguments above:

+* `id` - The identifier of the Dataset (same as name).

 ## Import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import DataBrew Project using the `example_id_arg`.
 For example: